 I’ve personally always liked this game and even had it as a paid app on one of my electronic devices.
 Highly addictive and a great learning pastime as there are so many words that came to the surface from so many combinations that I didn’t even know about, let alone the ones that sounded and looked made up.

 It includes two variations of the game aimed around your typical preschool kids, the variations of the game act as levels for beginners and then an advanced version.

 In the easier game a picture card is placed in the tray showing a three letter word and the player must spell out and match the word with various letter cubes.
 The advanced game uses picture cards with four letter words, a flap covers the word on the card and players must identify the picture and spell it out with the letter cubes.

+One version has even included a replica, all singing and dancing countdown timer, taken directly from the TV show.
 Another great educational game that serves a dual role of spelling, words and vocabulary and randomly generated maths problems, numbers and calculations.
-Recommended age 8+.
+Recommended age eight plus.

 Fractions of Fun

 In this section I’ll be looking into all aspects of numbers, counting, mathematics and fractions, well perhaps but certainly not algebra.
 There are a vast number of educational games known to us, on the market and out there that loosely concentrates on the education of counting and number work.

 Early development and exposure to mathematics in all its guises can only benefit a child through their life and a foundation is set for further advanced topics.
 There’s bound to be all sorts of games and fun out there that identifies with numbers, counting, angles, fractions, patterns etc. Below are a few to tease your noggin!

 ‘Pizza Fraction Fun Junior’

 What better way is there to learn kids about mathematical fractions and slices, than to put a big pizza in front of them, oh yum!
 This creative and ingenious game has eleven double-sided pizzas which breaks down into fifty nine individual slices.